techlore/go-incognito/Scripts/Section 6/3_ Minimizing Data Access.md

 Never let your personal life and the trust intermix.
 If you get a check for yourself, don’t deposit it into the trust’s account.
 If a salesman asks who the owner of the house is, say they aren’t home, because you aren’t the owner.
 This is all VITAL to properly maintain privacy in a trust.
+An LLC or business entity is another option outside trusts.

 To continue the discussion on homes, let’s discuss the fifth and final tip.
 Get a PO box or private mail box.
 They each have pros and cons which may be better or